pelithne/AKS_security_workshop/notes.md

     --query id \
     --output tsv)

-### Assign permissions for the user managed identity to the routing table
+### Assign permissions for the AKS user defined managed identity to the routing table

 ````